PupkinLangford/dumb-instagram/README.md

 #### Web Client

 - prevent modalform parent click event from propagating to children
+- cloudinary is serving old profile picture when new profile picture is added
 - reset cache on login/logout
 - set links in navbar dropdown
 - search functionality